Agnostic Characterization of Interference in Randomized Experiments: Methodology (basic case)

+To complete our discussion of interval estimation, we next give an expression for $\hat{V}_k$, and then discuss computation.

-\paragraph{Variance Estimation} The expression for $\hat{\Phi}_k^\Haj$ given by \eqref{eq: Phi hajek} is equivalent to
+\paragraph{Variance Estimation} The expression for $\hat{\tau}_k^\Haj$ given by \eqref{eq: tau hat hajek} is equivalent to

-It follows that the variance of $\hat{\Phi}_k$ can be written as a sum of covariance terms,
+It follows that the variance of $\hat{\tau}_k^\Haj$ can be written as a sum of covariance terms,

-To construct the one-sided interval \eqref{eq: tau basic CI}, we propose $V_k$ given by
+To construct the one-sided interval \eqref{eq: tau basic CI}, we propose $\hat{V}_k$ given by

-Comparing \eqref{eq: var Phi} and \eqref{eq: V}, it can be seen that $V_k$ is a Horvitz-Thompson estimator which samples the covariance terms appearing in $\operatorname{Var}\hat{\Phi}_k$.
-Hence it is unbiased provided that the sampling probabilities $P(Z_i = Y_{ki}, Z_j= Y_{kj})$ are non-zero for all $i,j \in [N]^2$.
-Should this condition not hold, our variance estimators will be conservatively biased, as will be established in Theorem \ref{th: hajek variance estimation}.
+Comparing \eqref{eq: var Phi} and \eqref{eq: V}, it can be seen that $\hat{V}_k$ is a Horvitz-Thompson estimator which samples the covariance terms appearing in $\operatorname{Var}\hat{\tau}_k^\Haj$.
+Hence it is unbiased provided that the sampling probabilities $P(Z_i = Y_{ki}, Z_j= Y_{kj})$ are non-zero for all $i,j \in \Iscr$.
+Should this condition not hold due to dependencies between the entries of $Z$, our variance estimators will be conservatively biased, as will be established in Theorem \ref{th: hajek variance estimation bernoulli}.

+We use the estimated variance $\hat{V}_k$, rather than the actual variance given by \eqref{eq: var Phi}, in the 1-sided interval given by \eqref{eq: tau basic CI}.
+This is because \eqref{eq: tau basic CI} involves a minimization over all possible hypotheses for the unknown set $\Iscr$, and $\hat{V}_k$ can be less sensitive than the actual variance to this optimization, resulting in a less conservative interval.
+This is particularly the case when the contrast $\Delta^Z$ is large, as then either $\hat{V}_1$ or $\hat{V}_2$ involves only a small number of sampled covariance terms.

-To evaluate \eqref{eq: V}, we may use the following expressions for the covariance and propensity values, which hold whenever $Y_{ki}$ and $Y_{kj}$ are deterministic, and hence for all $(i,j)$ such that $\phi_i^*\phi_j^*=1$,
+To evaluate $\hat{V}_k$ given by \eqref{eq: V}, we may use the following expressions for the covariance and propensity values which hold for all $i,j \in \Iscr$,

 and